benvazzana/sniff/README.md

 ## Installation (with uv)

-`sniff` uses [uv](https://github.com/astral-sh/uv) — a modern, fast Python package manager and environment builder.
+`sniff` uses [uv](https://github.com/astral-sh/uv), a fast Python package manager and environment builder.
 You **don’t** need to manually activate virtual environments.

 ### 1. Clone the repository